G6EJD/BME680-Example/README.md

 # BME680-Example
 Using the BME680 to measure temperature, pressure, humdity and air quality

-The sensor is uses to get so-called Gas Reistance and then an Air Quality index is determined from humidity and gas content of the air.
+The sensor is used to get so-called Gas Resistance and then an Air Quality Index (IAQ) is determined from a combination of the readings of humidity and gas content of the air.

-The index is comprised of 25% for the humidity contribution and 75% for the gas contributions.
+The index comprises upto 25% for the humidity contribution and 75% for the gas contribution.

-Very low humidity gives a score of 0 rising to 25% at 40% which is considered to be an optimium humidity level and then the humidity value falls again until it reache 0 at 100% rH.

-For Gas an restance value of 50,000 is assumed to be a bad enviroment and 300,000 good.
+Very low or high humidity is considered to result in an uncomfortable environment, with 40% being optimal.
+Therefore the humidity contribution to the IAQ is derived from a value that is 0 when RH is 0 and rises to 25% at 40% RH, above 40% RH the value falls to 0 at 100% RH, so in summary the RH quality scores peaks at 40% RH and falls to 0 either side of that value, with the final value scaled between 0 and 25%.

+For Gas it has been assumed that normal breathable air with no pollutants (adverse gases) corresponds to the sesnors highest output of 300,000 ohms.
+The sensor outputs a Gas resistance value ranging from alow of 50,000 to a high of 300,000 and beyond.
+A linear relationship is assumed and the output scaled between 0 and 75%.

-The result of humdidity and gas indexes is the so-called IAQ - Indoor Air Quality (in this case relative) index scaledfrom 0-100% (100% is good) to 0-500 where 500 is bad and then descriptive values are displayed.
+The result of humdity and gas indexes is a qualative and so-called IAQ - Indoor Air Quality index value scaled from 0-100% (100% is good) and then this is scaled to 0-500 where 500 is bad and descriptive values are displayed from good to hazardous air quality.

+There is no definitive (ISO Standardj method for calculating an IAQ.

+(c) d.l.bird 2017 all rights reserved and as per the MIT licence agrrements listed in all my software.